jchiella/quietdowner/README.md

 # The Quietdowner

-A simple web-based dB meter with customizeable thresholds for monitoring your voice if you need to talk quieter.
+A simple web-based dB meter with customizable thresholds for monitoring your voice if you need to talk quieter.

 Deployed [here](https://quietdowner.vercel.app/).